Android-for-Python/Android-for-Python-Users/README.md

 ## Changing buildozer.spec

-Note that Buildozer allows *specification* of build files, versions, and options; but unlike most other build tools it *does not do version management*.
+Note that Buildozer allows *specification* of build files, versions, and options; but unlike most other build tools it *does not do version management of you project options*.
+If does do version management of the Android NDK and SDK.
 If buildozer.spec is changed the change probably *won't* propagate into the apk on the next build.

 After changing the buildozer.spec file (or any of the dependencies) users *must* do an appclean.
 ```